SHAIMA-HAQUE/Intro-to-Extracting-Text-in-Images-and-Documents-using-Computer-Vision/workshop/README.md

 ## Goals

-In this workshop, we will discuss *insert your topic*.
+In this workshop, we will discuss *Extract Text in Images and Documents using Computer Vision*.

 | **Goal**              | *describe the goal of the workshop*                                    |
 | ----------------------------- | --------------------------------------------------------------------- |